Skip to main content

 This agro-tourism initiative on 3.6 acres in West Atlanta wants to produce a high yield pecan orchard within 5 years; create a destination for the surrounding west Atlanta community; design an ecologically resilient site that includes an onsite bookstore/coffee shop; and incorporate local, state, and federal agriculture resources into plan design, operations, and management.
 The anticipated deliverables are a concept design plan, planting plan, grading plan, cost estimate, short-term management plan, long-term management plan, and potential grant reports.
 The onsite bookstore component would be limited to less than 1 acre of the 3.6-acre site, with the remaining focused on vegetation.

-Project: Sea Palms West Green Space | St. Simons Island (Glynn Co.)
+Project: Sea Palms West Green Space | St. Simons Island, GA (Glynn Co.)

 This is a project for the community of Sea Palms West to transform a former 9-hole golf course into a low maintenance and ecologically sound green space.
 The property is approximately 40 acres, is comprised of 339 homeowners, is linked to a major bike/walking path on Frederica Road, and is used by other residents of neighboring communities and visitors to St. Simons Island.
 The project goals include landscape design, forestry and wildlife enhancement, water management, enhancing and connecting the fisheries and lagoon, and park and recreation opportunities.

-Project: City Park design | Homer GA (Banks Co.)
+Project: City Park design | Homer, GA (Banks Co.)

 The Town of Homer owns approximately 28 acres which will be developed into a park.
 Key to this development is the creation of a model airplane airport being built on the adjacent private property.
 The Town DDA is looking for concept drawings including general placement of walking and biking trails, amphitheater, a splash pad, and parking.
 They are prepared to contribute up to $500 to offset student costs for transportation and printing.

-Project: Koury Farms Agri-tourism Project | Auburn (Barrow Co)
+Project: Koury Farms Agri-tourism Project | Auburn, GA (Barrow Co)

 The Koury family owns a 33-acre farm that is a hospitality-oriented vineyard and wedding venue in Barrow County Ga.
 The purpose of my request is to help generate agri-tourism related design concepts for my business.
 The Italian concept of agritourismo (introduction to country life with sustainable on-site food production) has become my inspiration for this project.
 Our intention is to continue operating as a wedding venue and vineyard/winery with the addition of on-site lodging, activities, education, and food production.
 Existing businesses of inspiration include: Babylonstoren Simondium, South Africa; Blackberry Farm Walland, Tennessee; Blue Hill at Stone Barns Tarrytown, New York; and Serenbe Chattahoochee Hill, Georgia.